sfroestl/angularjs-highcharts-directive/README.md

 This project shows you how to use the popular charting library [HighCharts](http://www.highcharts.com/) with [angularjs](http://angularjs.org/) with directives.
 It is based on the original angular-seed project.

+This direcitve is:
+* Easy useable and extendable
+*
+*

 Example code covers:

 * Basic chart usage with pie and areaspline chart